-A conversation on one of the AUTM® discussion groups focused on formalizing a technology transfer office’s (TTO’s) triage process.
-The director initiating the discussion was contemplating using interns for technology triage because his resources are limited and he wanted his licensing project managers to remain focused on getting deals executed.
-Overall his plan was to start providing feedback on inventions in a standardized format and within a certain timeframe as a way to improve relations and build credibility with faculty.
+A conversation on one of the AUTM® discussion groups a bit ago focused on formalizing a technology transfer office’s (TTO’s) triage process.
+The director initiating the discussion was contemplating using interns for technology triage because his resources are limited.
+He also wanted his licensing project managers to remain focused on getting deals executed.
+Overall, his plan was to start providing feedback on inventions in a standardized format and within a certain timeframe.
+And part of the goal was to improve relations and build credibility with faculty.

 All of this sent me down memory lane!

 When Fuentek started working with a university TTO several years ago, the faculty were almost in revolt.
-Their opinion of the office was not particularly high.
-It was understandable, given the backlog of hundreds of innovation disclosures that had not been evaluated for their commercial potential or acted upon by the office.
-As part of the effort to clear out the backlog, Fuentek helped the office establish an internship program.
-Here’s what happened.
+Their opinion of the office was not particularly high, which was understandable.
+A backlog of hundreds of invention disclosures had not been acted on or even evaluated for their commercial potential.

 Hiring Interns for a Summer Start